pohmelie/run-in-terminal/README.md

 # run-in-terminal package

-Run some commands in terminal, or just run terminal.
+Atom package for run some commands in terminal, or just run terminal.

 ## Why?
 Some packages can run terminal «here», some can run scripts not in terminal, but tabs/views/etc. I prefer terminal, so this one can run terminal «here» with any arguments and run scripts or any kind of shell «one-liners».